bacalhau-project/bacalhau/docs/docs/examples/model-inference/S3-Model-Inference/index.md

 ---
-sidebar_label: "S3-Model-Inference"
+sidebar_label: "Run Inference on a S3-stored Model"
 sidebar_position: 3
 ---
-# Running Inference on a Model stored on S3
+# Run Inference on a S3-stored Model